MbaliMabaso/Basic_Pychological_Need_Satisfaction_And_Work_Satisfaction/REPORT.md

 - Regression Analysis

   7️⃣ Key Takeaways
+✅ **Regarding the outcome of work satisfaction, this study suggests that job designers should mainly focus on creating opportunities that foster feelings of autonomy in employees.
+✅ **An important implication for job design is that employees should create a work environment in which younger and older employees are treated equally when satisfying basic psychological needs.
 ✅ **Survey validation improves model accuracy**
 ✅ **Theoretical frameworks enhance predictive power** ✅ **Data science in organizational psychology can provide actionable insights**